How to Choose a Copper Saucepan (& Why)

 Mauviel M'6S

-This saucepan is clad, from base to edge, with two layers of stainless steel for durability and easy clean-up; three layers of aluminium for excellent heat-responsiveness; and an outer layer of copper for perfect performance.
+This range is clad, from base to edge, with two layers of stainless steel for durability and easy clean-up; three layers of aluminium for excellent heat responsiveness; and an outer layer of copper for perfect performance.
 A flared rim allows drip-free pouring and a stainless steel handle stays cool as you cook.
-As part of our exclusive Cook Before You Leap offer, you can purchase the 16cm M’6S saucepan for 30% less than normal (here).
-We also offer this group, because we believe it is the best copper pan set for induction hobs (here).
+Shop for the Mauviel M'6S saucepan here, with our introductory offer on the 16cm size.

 De Buyer Prima Matera

-In their induction-compatible copper range, De Buyer has stayed as true as possible to the traditional construction of a copper pan: 90% copper and 10% of a non-reactive metal interior, in this case stainless steel.
-This stainless steel base is what lets it bond to induction hobs.
-It has also stayed true to traditional French copper design with straight sides and a cast iron handle.
-Shop here.
+In their induction-compatible copper range, De Buyer has stayed as true as possible to the traditional construction of a copper pan: 90% copper and 10% non-reactive metal interior, in this case stainless steel.
+The stainless steel base is what lets it bond to induction hobs.
+De Buyer Prima Matera saucepans have straight sides (no pouring rims), and are available with traditional cast iron or modern stainless steel handles.
+Explore our De Buyer Prima Matera saucepans here.

 All-Clad Copper Core

-A truly unique range, Copper Core is constructed with five layers of metal—18/10 stainless steel on the outside, two supportive layers of heat-responsive aluminium in the middle, and a core of copper.
+A truly unique range, All-Clad Copper Core is constructed with five layers of metal – 18/10 stainless steel on the outside, two supportive layers of heat-responsive aluminium in the middle, and a core of copper.
 It looks like a stainless steel pan, but a thin band of exposed copper shows its true nature.
 A curved rim provides mess-free pouring, and the comfortable recessed handle is vented to stay extra cool as you cook.
-We especially love the deep, 2-litre saucepan size for its extra leeway when cooking.
-Shop here.
+We especially love the deep, 17cm saucepan size for its unique height.
+Shop All-Clad Copper Core saucepans here.